Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

-It is easy to check that the critically fixed Thurston map obtained by blowing up a pair $(G,\id_{\Sp})$ is realized by a rational map if $G$ is connected \cite[Theorem 9]{Pilgrim_crit_fixed}.
-It is shown in \cite[Proposition 7]{H_Tischler} that the converse is also true: every critically fixed rational map~$F$ is obtained by blowing up the pair $(G_F,\id_{\widehat{\C}})$ for some planar embedded connected graph $G_F$ in $\widehat{\C}$.
-The graph $G_F$ is called the \emph{charge graph} of $F$.
+It is easy to check that a critically fixed Thurston map obtained by blowing up a pair $(G,\id_{\Sp})$ is realized by a rational map whenever $G$ is connected \cite[Theorem 9]{Pilgrim_crit_fixed}.
+It is shown in \cite[Proposition 7]{H_Tischler} that the converse is also true: up to isotopy, every critically fixed rational map~$F\colon \widehat{\C} \to \widehat{\C}$ (with $\deg(F)\geq 2$) is obtained by blowing up a pair $(G_F,\id_{\widehat{\C}})$ for some planar embedded connected graph $G_F$ with $V(G_F) = \Crit(F)$.
+The graph $G_F$ is called the \emph{charge graph} of $F$; it is uniquely defined up to isotopy rel.\ $\Crit(F)$.
 The existence of such a graph is one of the crucial ingredients in the proof of Theorem \ref{thm: class_criti_fix_rational}.

 In this paper, we provide an extension of the classification result above to the class of \emph{all} critically fixed Thurston maps (including the obstructed ones).
 In particular, we prove that every critically fixed Thurston map $f \colon \Sp \to \Sp$ can be obtained by blowing a pair $(G_f, \varphi_f)$, where $G_f$ is a planar embedded graph in $\Sp$ with the vertex set $V(G_f)=\Crit(f)$ and exactly $\deg(f)-1$ edges, and $\varphi_f$ is a homeomorphism in $\Homeo^+(\Sp,V(G_f))$ satisfying some extra assumptions.
 Namely, the image $\varphi_f(e)$ of each edge $e\in E(G_f)$ is isotopic to $e$ rel.\ $V(G_f)$.
+Equivalently, this means that, up to isotopy rel.\ $V(G_f)$, the homeomorphism $\varphi_f$ must fix every face of $G_f$; in particular, it is allowed to ``twist'' (only) the multiply connected faces.

 Similar to the rational case, we call the graph $G_f$ the \emph{charge graph} of $f$ and denote it by $\Charge(f)$.
-We note that it is \emph{invariant} under $f$.
+We note that the charge graph is \emph{invariant} under $f$.
 More precisely, $G_f\subset f^{-1}(G_f)$ up to isotopy rel.\ $\Crit(f)$.

-We show that the pair $(G_f, \varphi_f)$ as above is uniquely defined, up to a natural equivalence relation, within the combinatorial equivalence class of $f$.
-This allows us to completely classify all critically fixed Thurston maps.
+We show that the pair $(G_f, \varphi_f)$ as above is uniquely defined (up to isotopy rel.\ $\Crit(f)$) within the isotopy class of $f$; see Proposition \ref{prop: admis_equiv}\ref{item: case isotopy}.
+In other words, $(G_f, \varphi_f)$ provides a canonical combinatorial model for $f$.
+This allows us to classify all critically fixed Thurston maps.
 Before we can provide the precise statement of this classification, we need the following definitions.